Lebanon:Operations of the Islamic Resistance on Saturday, Ap...

 Allah Almighty is Truthful

-- the Islamic Resistance fighters targeted at 1:05 a.m., a gathering of “Israeli” troops and vehicles at the Kahil Triangle in the border village of Maroun Al-Ras, with a barrage of rockets.

-- the Islamic Resistance fighters targeted at 1:45 a.m., a Merkava tank in the village of Houla, with a guided missile and it was seen burning.

-- the Islamic Resistance fighters targeted at 12:50 a.m., the “Liman” Barracks north of the settlement of “Nahariya”, with a squadron of offensive drones.
+- the Islamic Resistance fighters targeted at 12:40 a.m., the settlement of “Kiryat Shmona” and “Misgav Am”, with barrages of rockets.

-- the Islamic Resistance fighters targeted at 1:10 a.m., the vicinity of an “Israeli” helicopter landing site, used to evacuate casualties, in the border village of Maroun Al-Ras, with a barrage if rockets.
+- the Islamic Resistance fighters targeted at 1:15 a.m., infrastructure belonging to the “Israeli” army in the occupied city of Safad [“Safed”], with a barrage of rockets.

-- and within the framework of the warning issued by the Islamic Resistance to several settlements in northern occupied Palestine, the Islamic Resistance fighters targeted at 9:30 a.m., the settlement of “Metula”, with a barrage of rockets.
+- the Islamic Resistance fighters targeted at 6:20 a.m., the “Ya’ara” Barracks, with a barrage of rockets.

-- the Islamic Resistance fighters targeted at 7:20 a.m., the “Mount Neria” Base – affiliated with the “Meron” base for aerial surveillance and air operations management in northern occupied Palestine, with a barrage of rockets.
+- the Islamic Resistance fighters targeted at 6:30 a.m., infrastructure belonging to the “Israeli” army in the settlement of “Adamit”, with a barrage of rockets.

 {And victory comes only from Allah – the Almighty, All-Wise.}